kicksluci/rpgmaker-application-bundles-EN/README.md

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)

-Sorry if it is the wrong lisence.
+Sorry if it is the wrong license.
 I'm sure I got it right though. :)